bouajilaProg/Blue-Guy/README.md

 # Blue-Guy
-a command prombt that can do wonders
+a command prompt that can do wonders